 Leadership in African American Programming – To assure that new and vital ministry continues to be developed and offered to the African American constituency of the Christian Church (Disciples of Christ).

-All requests will be considered, up to $5,000.
+All requests will be considered.
 There is no minimum request.

-The 2019 Grant process is now open.
-If you are interested in submitting a project please review the guidelines and application.
-Submit completed applications no later than May 31, 2019 to Marissa Ivey, Ministry Associate, 317-713-2641.
+The deadline for the Grants is May 31st of each year.
+If you are interested in submitting a project, please review the Guidelines and submit completed applications no later than May 31st to Lisa Hubbard.